2chevskii/Scripts/README.md

 # RUST SERVER MANAGEMENT
 - Download `SteamCMDInstallation.ps1` and `RustServer.ps1`
-- Place them into root folder (In this folder all the additional folder will be created, like `rustds` and `SteamCMD`), `SteamCMD` folder, as well as `SteamCMDInstallation.ps1` script can be used later for other servers
+- Place them into root folder (In this folder all the additional folder will be created, like `rust-ds` and `SteamCMD`), `SteamCMD` folder, as well as `SteamCMDInstallation.ps1` script can be used later for other servers
 - Launch the `RustServer.ps1` script and choose `Install/update server` option

 **You can uncomment line in the `RustServer.ps1` script to make `Oxide` installation automatical**